farhannaza/IP-Protection/README.md

 ---

-## 7️⃣ Sepolia: Deploying to Ethereum
+## 7️⃣ Sepolia: Deploying to Ethereum Testnet

 ### 1. Change to Sepolia Network and Retrieve Wallet Address